 The back of the packaging might tell you the carbohydrate content per 100g and per serving, but then the usage advice is something vague like “Take one to three servings per hour during exercise, less if you're also using a sports drink.”
 (That’s a real example!).
 Not very helpful at all.

-That’s why, alongside the new tools, we’re launching a range of fueling products that will replicate what has been so successful with our Precision Hydration range.
+That’s why, alongside the new tools, we’re launching a range of fueling products that will replicate what has been so successful with our electrolyte range.
 Namely, we’ve put the carb content per serving smack bang on the front of the packet in big letters.
-We’re starting with a gel (PF 30 Gel) and an energy drink mix (PF 30 Drink Mix) that both have, you guessed it, 30g of carbohydrate in them per serving.
+We’re starting with a gel (PF 30 Gel) and an energy drink mix (PF 60 Energy Drink Mix).
 Other formats will follow to suit different scenarios and individual preferences.
 You can learn more about how to choose the right energy product for your needs here.

 As with hydration, we believe our tools and advice are the most important thing we offer and they’re available to everyone for free.
 We’re experienced athletes and practitioners, so we think we’ve developed some really nice energy products but, at the end of the day, we’ve done so primarily to make it easy for you to put your fueling plan into action once you’ve got a handle on your numbers.
 The fact that we think they are easy on the stomach and taste fantastic is a bonus!